feizc/resume/index.md

 ## Publications

-* Towards Effective Training Schedule for Image Caption Generation via Curriculum Learning
+* A Difficulty-Aware Curriculum for Caption Generator Learning

   Zhengcong Fei